This post may contain affiliate links. Read the full disclosure

 This you can easily do by booking a private taxi beforehand or having your hotel organize a car for you.
 This will incur additional fees, but honestly, it is always such a good deal, and, considering the hassle, it is very well worth it.

 If you decide to board an arbitrary taxi, it is always imperative to negotiate a price before your journey commences.
 Most of the cab drivers at the airport do speak English to a comprehensible extent, so this shouldn’t be a problem at all.

 Generally, regarding pricing, there is no place within the city that should cost more than 6 dollars, which is about 50 MAD.

 Note that this is only for arbitrary taxis only and not privately booked cars.

 Although not likely a budget-friendly option, the kids will also love a horse-drawn cart ride for something unique.

-Another option the kids will love is a Hop On Hop Off bus around Marrakech, taking you to the most important attractions and areas within the city.
+Another option the kids will love is a city tour around Marrakech, taking you to the most important attractions and areas within the city.

 Day 1 in Marrakech With Kids